 Glossary

-Area of land that channels rainfall and snowmelt into a body of water or stream.
+Area of land that channels rainfall and snowmelt into a common outlet such as a body of water or stream.

 Freshet

-Large increase of water discharged in a river during spring months due to snow melt and sometimes rainfall.
+A large increase in water discharged into a river during the spring months due to snow melt and sometimes rainfall.

-quantity of water flowing into a stream, river or water body that comes from spring snowmelt and rainfall
+The quantity or amount of water flowing into a stream, river or water body that comes from spring snowmelt and rainfall.

-The chance or likelyhood that an event will happen over a period of time.
+The chance or likelihood that an event will happen over a period of time.

 Reservoir